-There will be 7 tasks and they will be posted on this course website weekly or bi-weekly.
+There will be six tasks and they will be posted on this Brightspace in advance.
 The instructor encourages students to work in groups through collaborative learning, but to submit their assignments individually.
-The task will have programming components or photography components, where students will use their own camera to capture and process their own images and discuss the results.
-Students are supposed to complete all tasks and turn their works in by the due date.
-You may search and access similar problem and solution online.
-However, the students must not copy and paste the codes or texts in those reports.
+The task will have programming components or photography components, where you will use your own camera to capture and process their own images and discuss the results.
+You are supposed to complete all tasks and turn their work in by the due date.
+You may search and access similar problems and solutions online.
+However, the students must not copy or rely only on those materials.

-The late submission policy allows students to have a maximum one-week delay for three among the first six assignments (You must submit the last assignment on time).
+The late submission policy allows students to have a maximum one-week delay for two among the first five assignments (You must submit the last assignment on time).
 I will just count the number of delays in your submissions.
-I will inform the students when they delay their submission three times.
-If the number of delays is more than three, the fourth delayed homework will be zero.
+I will inform the students when they delay their submission two times.
+If the number of delays is more than two, the third delayed homework will be zero.
 Students must pay close attention to deadlines.
 No further late submission will not be accepted unless accompanied by a valid excuse and some marks might be deducted depending upon the circumstances.

-The 7 task grades will be a major factor for your final course grades.
+The six task grades will be a major factor for your final course grades.
 Thus, not submitting homework assignments is a really bad idea and your final score will significantly drop.
 If you have difficulty in doing the assignments, please speak to the instructor.